IBM/personal-wealth-portfolio-mgt-bot/README.md

 Click **Save** to redeploy your application.

-## D. Running application from IBM Cloud
+## C. Running application from IBM Cloud
 Now you are ready to run your application from IBM Cloud.
 Select the URL
 ![](https://raw.githubusercontent.com/IBM/personal-wealth-portfolio-mgt-bot/master/readme_images/runningappurl.png)